rayanecommonW/Pokedex/README.md

-Sup, this is my take on a pokedex app.
-I'm using React and nestJS (Typescript ofc) and PokeAPI found at https://pokeapi.co.
+Hello, this is my take on a pokedex app.
+I'm using React and nestJS (fully Typescript) and the PokeAPI found at https://pokeapi.co.

 This document will guide you through setting up and running both the backend and frontend components of this application.

 ## Prerequisites

-Make sure you install nodejs duh
+Make sure you install nodejs at https://nodejs.org/en

 ## Backend Setup